espruino/BangleApps/apps/boxclk/README.md

 __JSON Configuration:__

 Each box can be customized extensively via a simple JSON configuration.
-You can also add a custom text string to your configuration with the "string": "Your custom text here", attribute.
+You can also add a custom text string to your configuration with the "string" attribute.
 Here's what an example configuration might look like:

+## Config File Structure

 ```
 {
-  "customBox": {
+  "customBox": { //
-    "string": "Your custom text here",
+    "string": "Your text here",
-    "font": "CustomFont",
+    "font": "CustomFont", // Custom fonts must be in main program and removed in setUI
     "fontSize": 1,
     "outline": 2,
     "color": "#FF9900",